Happymic/EEERover2024/doc/brief.md

 As with humans, the pulse tends to slow with age, though the correlation is much stronger — the period of the pulse increases at exactly 1ms per century of lifetime.
 Unlike humans, lizards emit infrared radiation at a wavelength of 950nm, allowing the pulse to be detected by passive observation with a suitable sensor.

-Lizards spend the first century of their lives underground, so you won't encounter any aliens younger than that.
+Lizards spend the first century of their lives underground, so you won't encounter any lizards younger than that.

 ### Magnetic field